 The Living Spaces

-Beehive Barn lies just beyond the owners home, with private parking for two cars.
-Through the large glazed barn doors you enter into the open plan living space.
+Beehive Barn lies just beyond the owner's home, with private parking for two cars.
+Through the large glazed barn doors, you enter the open plan living space.

 The central area is given over to dining, where a fine table is set to give you views out across the courtyard to the surrounding meadow.